Yosakorn0/Agentic-Stock-Analyzer/README.md

 Notes:
 - First HF download can take several minutes; subsequent runs are fast from cache (`~/.cache/huggingface/hub`).
 - If a download appears stuck, press Ctrl+C once and rerun; it will resume from cache.
-- Use `--serial-models` to avoid parallel model loading and lower CPU/RAM/GPU usage.
+- Use `--serial-models` to avoid parallel model loading and lower CPU/RAM/GPU usage; use parallel mode only if you have enough resources.

 ## 🎯 Which Scanner Should I Use?